ErikGXDev/UnbeatableOsuConverter/README.md

 ﻿# Osu to Unbeatable Converter

-Convert your Osu! beatmaps into Unbeatable maps!
+Convert your Osu! beatmaps into Unbeatable maps! (e.g. downloaded from https://osu.ppy.sh/beatmapsets)

 ## Features

 - Use a friendly GUI to convert your Osu! maps.
-(Downloaded from https://osu.ppy.sh/beatmapsets)
 - Alternatively, do it quickly via command line.
-- Converts Osu! `.osz` files into an Unbeatable map.
+- Compatible with `.osz` files.
 - Supports all Osu! game modes (Standard, Taiko, Catch, Mania)
 - Adds decorations (like flips) according to the original map
+- Exports maps into a game-compatible [CustomBeatmaps Package](https://github.com/unbeatable-modding/CustomBeatmapsV5)

 ## Installation